simogiovannini/DLA-lab3/README.md

 This could be due to the fact that, in the implementation of the algorithm, we update the parameters of the target network at the end of each episode making it a moving target for the policy network.

+In the implementation used, the update of the target network is done by an exponential average between the parameters of the target and those of the policy network to make it a smooth update.

 In order to try to stabilize the learning, the implementation of the method was modified by controlling the updating of the weights so that it was done every certain number of steps, changing the `UPDATE_TARGET_STEP` parameter.

 ![image](https://github.com/simogiovannini/DLA-lab3/assets/53260220/bc36cb3d-5580-4346-8f4e-90e3eadb82d2)